Fiberglass pool stain remover

 How fiberglass swimming pools are made

 This short video shows the construction process followed to make a fiberglass pool shell.
-Notice how thin the top coat is that is first sprayed onto the mold.
+Notice how thin the topcoat is that is first sprayed onto the mold.
 This sprayed surface becomes the inside of your pool when it is finished.
 This is why it is important to maintain your pool water chemistry as this thin surface can be damaged.
-The layers of fiberglass added throughout the process only provide structural stability.
+The layers of fiberglass added throughout the process only exist to provide structural stability.